Governance Intelligence

 Best board assessment program

-It is important that boards are periodically assessed so that changes can be made if necessary.
-These assessments are in many cases becoming more detailed and sophisticated.
-The judges will be looking for assessment programs that are thorough, innovative and tailored to a specific board where possible.
+Board evaluations are essential to ensure continuous improvement, with modern assessment programs becoming increasingly rigorous and sophisticated.
+Judges will be looking for assessment programs that are thorough, innovative and tailored to a specific board where possible.
 Among other things, they will also be looking at whether feedback generated by an assessment has been acted on to help improve the functioning and/or composition of the board.
+Evidence can include board assessment methodology (interviews, surveys, observations, peer reviews), skills matrix analysis, succession planning review, objectives and rationale.

 Best compliance and ethics program